Breaking Bad News to Your Children

 6# Seek help for yourself and your child(ren) if needed

-Additionally, if you’re feeling overwhelmed or the kids seem to be having an especially hard time coping, find a child psychologist who can work with your family.
+Additionally, if you’re feeling overwhelmed or the kids seem to be having a tough time coping, find a child psychologist who can work with your family.
 Child psychologists can assist you in developing an appropriate strategy for moving forward.
-You can contact the Quirky Kid.